grmillsy1/CV/README.md

 When I am not coding I can be found:
 - writing (I am currently finishing off a novel),
 - sailing (I recently crossed the Atlantic taking part in the Arc, and sank!),
-- diving (Unfortunately not the olympic kind),
+- diving (Unfortunately not the Olympic kind),
 - at tech meet-ups (or any science meet-up in general).